JHU-PL-Lab/www-pl/ocaml/index.md

 opam install ocaml-lsp-server menhir utop ppx_deriving ounit2 ocamlformat
 ```

-Lastly, edit the file `~/.ocamlinit` to add the line
+Lastly, edit the file `~/.ocamlinit` to consist of only the line
 ```ocaml
 #use "topfind";;
 ```
-if it is not already in the file.
 The contents of this file are entered in the top loop when it starts.
 Here is an easy one-liner you can copy/paste into your terminal to set that file up:
 ```sh
 echo '#use "topfind";;'  > ~/.ocamlinit
 ```